Kong/kongponents/docs/components/table-data.md

 </script>
 ```

-### searchQuery
+### searchInput

-Pass in a string of search input for server-side table filtering.
+Pass in a string of search query for server-side table filtering.

 ### sortable